There are 15 non-technical things every engineer should know. Without them, you’ll struggle and not reach your full

 If you’re the brains of a project, you’ll be very busy.
 So, time management is critical to get through your long daily to-do list.

 But let’s not put the cart before the horse.
 You first need to create a to-do list.
 I suggest creating daily, weekly, and monthly to-do lists for yourself.
-This will keep your schedule on track, and you won’t lose sight of any work.
+This will keep you on track, and you won’t lose sight of any work.

-Just as important, learn how to focus.
+Equally important, learn how to focus.
 Cut out any and all distractions when you work.
 For example, a quick search on Reddit can kill hours of your time if you’re not careful.
-You go check a question, and next thing you know, you’ve gone down endless rabbit holes.
-Then, your entire daily schedule will be off.
+You go check a question, and the next thing you know, you’ve gone down endless rabbit holes.
+Then, your entire schedule for the day is off.

 To improve your focus and productivity, I suggest learning how to work like a machine.

 #15 Organize physical and digital files

 Organization skills are key to becoming a successful engineer.
-So, learn how to best organize your physical and digital files.
+So, learn how to organize your physical and digital files.

 Personally, I hate searching for the same thing twice.
 It’s the biggest time sink.
 Thankfully, you can avoid this situation if you stay organized and document your work.

-I suggest instantly filing documents as they come in.
-Also, save any new work you start, in the right location from the start.
+I suggest instantly filing documents as you receive them.
+Also, save any new work from the get-go, in the right location.
 Don’t save a document on your desktop, and tell yourself you’ll save it in the right place later.
-Later may never come, as ten new documents flood your desk.
+Later may never come, as ten new documents flood your inbox.

 “What every engineer should know?” wrap up

 Engineering in today’s competitive world requires more than just technical chops.
-You need the full 9-yards to set yourself apart from your peers.
 You need to be a Swiss Army Knife, otherwise, you’ll just become another cog in the wheel.

 What do you believe every engineer should know, to have a successful career?
 What non-technical skill do you find is the most important for engineers?